STATISTICS

 Source: Lutte, "Women in Aviation: A Workforce Report", 2021

-Race / Ethnicity of US Professional Pilots
+Race / Ethnicity of U.S. Professional Pilots

-An estimated 187,000 professional pilots work in
+An estimate among all professional pilots working in

 charter, air ambulance, air tour, corporate, flight instruction, air cargo, and airline operations